Dsosnac-TEC-Enterprise/Aegis-X/docs/CODE_OF_CONDUCT.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting.

 ## 🛠️ Enforcement
-Responsibilities for enforcement lie with the project maintainer (**@sosnacdavid@gmail.com**).
+Responsibilities for enforcement lie with the project maintainer (**David Sosnac** **@sosnacdavid@gmail.com**).
 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the maintainer.